-It could also be that neither of the above apply.
+It could also be that neither of the above applies.
 The reality is that you have only a precious hour to do something good for yourself and haven’t a clue which one to choose from.

 Let us say just for a moment that yoga is Bruce Lee, but without the karate chop.

 Bruce practised his Kata daily.
 He learned to breathe well and came to understand how breath stimulated his nervous system.
 He figured out how breathing impacted upon his energy levels and his quality of movement.
 He studied philosophy.
-He meditated and he had a great respect for the laws of nature.
+He meditated and he had great respect for the laws of nature.

 “Notice that the stiffest tree is most easily cracked, while the bamboo or willow survives by bending with the wind.”
 Bruce Lee.

 Like martial arts, yoga is an ancient discipline that is part of a greater philosophy.
 When practised regularly -apart from making us strong and flexible- it brings with it deeper self-awareness and a connection with all things like trees, earth’s creatures and ‘stuff’ much bigger than us.
 In yoga, we refer to this as the 8 limbs.
-Each limb presents one subject ranging from self-awareness and breathing to yoga postures and a greater consciousness.
+Each limb presents one subject ranging from self-awareness and breathing to yoga postures and greater consciousness.

 ‘There are many styles of yoga’